mairess/trybe-news/README.md

 <summary><strong>Run project with docker</strong></summary><br>

-> ⚠️ É preciso ter o [Docker](https://www.docker.com/get-started/) instalado em sua máquina.
+> ⚠️ You must have [Docker](https://www.docker.com/get-started/) installed on your machine.

 1. Clone the repository: